Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 Static Context Header Compression (SCHC) avoids context synchronization, based on the fact that the nature of data flows is highly predictable in LPWAN networks, some static contexts may be stored on the Device (Dev).
-The contexts must be stored in both ends, and it can either be learned by a provisioning protocol or by out-of-band means or it can be pre-provisioned, etc. The way the context is learned on both sides is out of the scope of this document.
+The contexts MUST be stored in both ends, and it can either be learned by a provisioning protocol or by out-of-band means or it can be pre-provisioned, etc. The way the context is learned on both sides is out of the scope of this document.